Pratt School of Engineering: History

 The precursor to the school of engineering dates back to 1851, when Duke was known as Normal College and located in Randolph County, North Carolina.
 At that time, engineering was included in a classical course for seniors.
 A course in engineering was introduced in 1887, eventually becoming a regular course offering in 1903.
 At that time, engineering courses were limited to such fields as architecture and surveying until 1924, when Trinity College was renamed Duke University.
 Engineering was taught in the new separate departments of civil and electrical engineering.
 In 1931, a mechanical engineering department was created.
 Duke's Board of Trustees created the College of Engineering in 1939, with William H. Hall its first dean.

 The College of Engineering graduated its first female graduates in 1946.
 The next year, the three departments moved from East Campus to West Campus.
 It became the Duke School of Engineering in 1966.
 Two years later the school's first black students graduated.
 The Division of Biomedical Engineering was created in 1967—the first accredited biomedical engineering department at a U.S. university—in September 1972.
 In 1997, the Master of Engineering Management was established.
-The school was renamed the Edmund T. Pratt Jr. School of Engineering in 1999, in honor of the 1947 graduate and former CEO of Pfizer.
+The school was renamed the Edmund T. Pratt Jr. School of Engineering in 1999, in honor of Edmund T. Pratt Jr., a 1947 graduate and former CEO of Pfizer.